 The castle of Lykourgos Logothetis and Metamorfozis church

 Logothetis Castle is located in the southwest of the port of Pithagorion.
 The tower was built at the beginning of the 19th century, during the Greek Revolution against the Turks.
-Actually, it was the headquarters of the revolution, and it was named after Lykourgos Logothetis, the island’s leader.
+In fact, it was the headquarters of the revolution, named after Lykourgos Logothetis, the island’s leader.
 But the story about the castle is much longer.

 Actually, this place is the oldest acropolis on Samos, dating from prehistoric times.
 The first castle was built during Byzantine time around the end of the 7th century.
 During the next centuries, the castle was often rebuilt and finally renovated by the Genoans (the Giustiniani family) around the middle of the 14th century.
 It was abandoned in 1475, after the Ottoman conquest, and then renovated during the Greek revolution.